NVIDIA/TransformerEngine/docs/installation.rst

   pip install git+https://github.com/NVIDIA/TransformerEngine.git@stable

 This will automatically detect if any supported deep learning frameworks are installed and build Transformer Engine support for them.
-To explicitly specify frameworks, set the environment variable `NVTE_FRAMEWORK` to a comma-separated list.
+To explicitly specify frameworks, set the environment variable `NVTE_FRAMEWORK` to a comma-separated list (e.g. `NVTE_FRAMEWORK=jax,tensorflow`).

 Installation (development build)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^